Electronics Technicians Association

-The Electronics Technicians Association, International® (doing business as ETA® International) is a US-based not-for-profit 501(c)(6) trade association founded in 1978.
+The Electronics Technicians Association, International, Inc. (doing business as ETA International) is a US-based not-for-profit 501(c)(6) trade association founded in 1978.
 The association provides certifications in industries such as basic electronics, fiber optics and data cabling, renewable energy, information technology, photonics and precision optics, customer service, biomedical, avionics, wireless communications, radar, and smart home.
 ETA is also one of the 12 COLEMs (Commercial Operator License Examination Manager) for U.S. Federal Communications Commission (FCC) testing.
 ETA works with technicians, educators, and military personnel.
-ETA also partners with companies such as Motorola Solutions to provide certification to their employees.
+ETA also partners with companies such as Motorola Solutions to provide certification for their employees.